Social Security survivor benefits may offer financial support when you lose your spouse. Here’s what you need to know.

 - A parent older than age 62 dependent on the deceased for at least half of their support

-In all of these instances, to access the full benefit, your income outside of the benefit must be less than $19,560 per year (as of 2022).
-Otherwise, for every $2 you earn over that, your benefits will be reduced by $1.
+In all of these instances, to access the full benefit, your earned income outside of the benefit must be less than $21,240 per year (as of 2023).
+Otherwise, prior to reaching your full retirement age (FRA) year, for every $2 you earn over that, your benefits will be reduced by $1.
+In the year you attain FRA, the earned income threshold increases and the benefits are reduced by $1 for every $3 earned above $56,520 (as of 2023).

 Depending on your age and the amount of your Social Security benefit, you will want to look at whether the survivor benefit or your own Social Security payment will offer you a larger payout.